 Sensei travels once or twice every year back to Okinawa to train at

 the Kodokan Honbu Dojo to keep progressing in his knowledge and technical

-level as well to cultivate his relationship with Itokazu Sensei and
+level as well to cultivate his personal relationship with Yasushi

 1945 S. Rancho Santa Fe Rd. #D